 Beet Juice Stains and Grainy Fudge – Life Lessons From Grandma’s Kitchen

-I ran across a touching recording on StoryCorps.org today about the life lessons one woman learned from her Grandmother in the kitchen, and I think it may be the best Mother’s Day tribute I’ve ever heard.
+I ran across a touching recording on StoryCorps.org today about the life lessons one woman learned from her Grandmother in the kitchen, and it deserves sharing.
 One day, Chloe Longfellow touched her grandmother’s favorite cookbook and accidentally stained the page with beet juice.
 Her Grandmother’s reaction is a lesson in kindness, generosity, and love that still resonates with her granddaughter.

 Chloe was devastated at the thought of having ruined Grandma’s favorite cookbook.
 Lovingly, Grandma Doris dipped her own hand in beet juice, and made a second handprint on the opposite page of the cookbook so that the book would show the two handprints, with thumbs touching.
 This tender and sincere teaching moment taught Chloe something important about the power of a grandmother’s love, about mending mistakes, and about the priceless value of time spent in the kitchen with her Grandma.

 “It’s really surprising the amount of life lessons you can learn in the kitchen if you have the right teacher,” Chloe asserts.

 Here’s the story, and it’s worth three minutes to listen: